 How Does A Camshaft Affect Horsepower?

 This forceful downward motion creates the engine’s power.
-When the piston rises again, the exhaust valves open, creating a vacuum through which the exhaust gases are forced out.
+When the piston rises again, the exhaust valves open, creating a vacuum through which the exhaust gases are driven out.
 The cycle then repeats thousands of times per minute in each cylinder.

-When a car is first designed and built by the manufacturer, it’s usually optimized for fuel economy and longevity with a reasonable amount of power.
+When a car is first designed and built by the manufacturer, it’s usually optimized for fuel efficiency and longevity with a reasonable amount of power.
 The camshafts open just the right amount to create this environment within the engine.

 How Does A Performance Camshaft Increase Horsepower?

-How much horsepower does a camshaft add?
+How much power does a camshaft add?

 As mentioned, changing the camshaft alone will likely provide about a 10% horsepower boost, although it could be more.

-However, they’ll also be designed slightly differently.
+However, they’ll also be designed somewhat differently.

 Because of the slight design differences, performance camshafts can be pretty expensive.
 They’re probably around twice the price of a regular camshaft, although this depends on your specific make, model, and engine.